desenvolvedorIcotrade/App.bot/blog/_posts/2017-11-15-github-marketplace-effect-on-distribution.md

 ---
 layout: post
-title:  "GitHub Marketplace's effect on signups/revenue"
+title:  "The GitHub Marketplace effect on distribution"
 date:   2017-11-15 17:00:00 +0000
 ---